Risk Manager Payment FAQ

-To enter information in the billing form, sometimes a customer is given the option to select the ‘billing is same as shipping’ tick box.
+To enter information in the billing form, sometimes a customer is given the option to select the Billing is same as shipping checkbox.

-If the customer ticks the box to say that shipping and billing match:
+If the customer checks the checkbox to say that shipping and billing match:

 In this case, if the postcode on the customer payment card matches the shipping postcode, then Risk Manager will show a match.

 If the customer enters a different postcode on the payment information form than on the shipping information form, Risk Manager will show a billing/shipping mismatch, even if the customer checks “shipping and billing match.”